Afyonkarahisar: Agriculture

 Afyon has a durable reputation in potato production, it produces around 8% of Turkish potato requirement.
 It ranks in the top 5 in potato, sugar-beets, cucumber and barley production.

 Climate

-Afyonkarahisar has a humid subtropical climate (Cfa) under the Köppen classification and an oceanic climate with a hot summer and a cool winter (Doak) under the Trewartha classification.
+Afyonkarahisar has a mediterranean climate (Csa) under the Köppen classification and an oceanic climate with a hot summer and a cool winter (Doak) under the Trewartha classification.
 The winters are cool and the summers are warm and dry with cool nights.
 Rainfall occurs mostly during the spring and autumn.